scrambldchannel/https-scrambldchannel.github.io-/content/Cricket data sources.md

 This is a simpler library that uses a combination of scraping as well as leveraging some (as far as I can tell) undocumented JSON files available on Cricinfo.
 It doesn't seem to be under active development though and some functions have bugs and some don't work at all.
 That said, it gave me an interesting insight into some data I didn't realise was easily accessible.

 <https://github.com/dwillis/python-espncricinfo>

+**update** - I've been working on a couple of the bugs with this and it does give you a cool way to access ball by ball data and player profiles amongst other things.

 ### Cricbuzz